adity-om/ESPAsyncWebServer/README.md

 - Async EventSource (Server-Sent Events) plugin to send events to the browser
 - URL Rewrite plugin for conditional and permanent url rewrites
 - ServeStatic plugin that support cache, Last-Modified, default index and more
-- Simple template processing engine to handle templates
+- Simple template processing engine to handle template

 ## Important things to remember
 - This is fully asynchronous server and as such does not run on the loop thread.